 This one’s got true local flavour.

-Kru K and Kru Bird have created a space that feels like a second home for anyone learning Muay Thai in Phuket.
+Kru Bank and Kru Wat have created a space that feels like a second home for anyone learning Muay Thai in Phuket.

 The vibe is relaxed, but training is structured with a focus on technique and consistency.